 BSW (Western), MSW (Toronto), PhD, Social Policy and Political Theory (London School of Economics and Political Science).

-Tim is currently Professor at the School of Social Work and Director of the Centre for Inclusion and Citizenship.
+Tim is currently Professor at the School of Social Work and Director of the Canadian Institute for Inclusion and Citizenship.
 He has held faculty appointments at the University of Wales Swansea where he was Director of Social Work, McGill University, and was tutor in Social Policy at the London School of Economics.
 In 2008/9 he was the Sir Allan Sewell Visiting Fellow at Griffith University, Australia.